Ianis Stoica: Hermannstadt

+Estrela Amadora

+On 28 July 2025, Stoica completed a €1.3 million transfer to Portuguese side Estrela Amadora, signing a three-year contract and being handed the number 10 jersey.
+Hermannstadt also retained 20% interest on a possible future sale.

+Stoica made his competitive debut on 11 August 2025, scoring just one minute after coming on as a substitute to secure a 1–1 draw against Estoril in the opening match of the Primeira Liga season.

 International career

-Stoica is a Romania youth international, and has represented the country at under-16, under-17, under-18, under-19 and under-21 levels.
-On 15 August 2019, Stoica scored on debut for the under-18s in a 4–1 victory against Albania.
+Stoica is a Romania youth international, and has represented the country from under-16 up to under-21 level.
+On 15 August 2019, he scored on debut for the under-18s in a 4–1 victory over Albania.
 He repeated the performance at the under-21 side on 7 September 2021, netting in a 1–1 friendly draw with Georgia.

+On 15 October 2024, Stoica scored a double for Romania under-21 in a 3–1 home win over Switzerland counting for the 2025 UEFA European Championship qualifiers.
+The result secured his nation the first place in their group, qualifying for their fourth consecutive European Under-21 Championship.

 Style of play

 Stoica is a versatile attacker, being able to play on the wing or as a lone striker, but can also be deployed in a less advanced position in the midfield.
 Michael Yokhin of Goal noted that he "is quick, loves to dribble and improvise, and feels comfortable on both flanks", although "he would arguably be more dangerous on the left" since he is right-footed.

 Personal life

 Stoica's father, Pompiliu, was also a professional footballer.
 A left-back, he too played for FCSB—then named Steaua București—and Petrolul Ploiești.